-Calves need a first feed of 3 L within two hours of birth, followed by another similar-sized feed within 6-12 hours of birth.
-High-quality colostrum contains at least 50 g/L of the antibody Immunoglobulin G (IgG).
-Colostrum quality can be tested using a refractometer.
-It is impossible to tell by eye.
+Calves need a first feed of three litres within two hours of birth, followed by another similar sized feed within six to 12 hours of birth.
+High-quality colostrum contains at least 50g/litre of the antibody Immunoglobulin G (IgG).
+Colostrum quality can be tested using a colostrometer or refractometer, it is impossible to tell by eye.

-Top tip:
+Top Tip: